akifkomurcu/Graduate-blog-system/README.md

 Written with .NET Blazor on the backend side.

+to make it work:

+install the sqllocaldb 2019 and dotnet sdk

+then:

 run powershell.

 commands to be run in order (to be done after the first installation)

-1- Create SqlLocalDb "SMYO"
+1- SqlLocalDb create "akifzsche"

-2- SqlLocalDb information "SMYO"
+2- SqlLocalDb info "akifzsche"

 in the information

 If "Status: Stopped"

-SqlLocalDb starts "SMYO"
+SqlLocalDb start "akifzsche"

+open sql server or any mssql launcher

+server is :(localdb)\akifzsche

+connect with Windows authentication